CSSclasses/CSSclasses/README.md

 ## Run the project

 After installing all dependencies run `grunt`.
 This triggers `jekyll serve` and also a Grunt watch task, Sass compiler and live reload.
+To access the page go to `localhost:4000`.

+## Contributing

+All changes have to be made and pushed inside the `master branch`.

+## Publishing to the live page

+To publish changes to the live page, run `grunt build` inside the `master` branch.
+This will trigger a bunch of Grunt tasks (to prepare the files) + Jekyll's build process.
+Afterwards `cd` into the `_site` folder.
+This will simultaneously change your branch to `gh-pages`.
+Commit your changes and push it to GitHub.

 ## Browser Support
 This project only supports the latest versions of Chrome, Firefox and Safari.